 Clay Enos refuses to be pigeonholed into any one category of photography.
-From a portrait session with Sting to a print campaign for Red Stag Bourbon or a spontaneous portrait on the street, Clay consistently captures moments that feel both real and transcendent.
-Always spontaneous and edgy, Clay's unique style shines through his commercial, editorial and personal photographs.
+From a portrait session with Sting, a far-flung non-profit assignment, or a spontaneous portrait on the street, Clay consistently captures moments that feel both real and transcendent.
+Always spontaneous yet sincere, Clay's unique style shines through his commercial, editorial and personal photographs.

 Clay enjoys the fast pace of shooting on the fly.
-His relaxed style allows him to be creative and resourceful with whatever he is shooting.
-His recent commercial clients include Red Stag Bourbon, Hudson Bay Company, and Warner Brothers.
-He has photographed over 50 popular celebrities Kid Rock and Robert Plant to Jon Hamm.
+His relaxed, jovial style allows him to be creative and resourceful with whatever he is shooting.
+His recent commercial clients include Warner Brothers Worldwide Marketing and the Bloomberg Foundation.

-When Clay is not riding his bicycle on the streets of New York, he is roaming the globe discovering memorable photographs of far away places (49 countries so far).
-Sustainable Harvest Coffee Importers has tapped him to document their innovative development projects worldwide.
-And Tom Ang featured his travel photography in Digital Photography Master Class published by DK.
+When Clay is not riding his bicycle on the streets of New York, he is roaming the globe discovering memorable photographs of far away places (50-plus countries).
 He speaks Spanish and French, has no problem traveling coach, and sleeps like a baby on airplanes.

-Clay's most recent personal work had him going across the country on a Vespa to document the state of food production and the power of local economies.
-That project then spawned another Vespa trip through Central America to photograph the myriad aspects of coffee for his side project, the Organic Coffee Cartel.
+Clay rode across the USA on a Vespa to document the state of food production and the power of local economies.
+That project then spawned another Vespa trip through Central America to photograph the myriad aspects of specialty coffee.

-The web is Clay's favorite vehicle to share his work which he displays generously through his online portfolios.
+The algorithm-free social network Vero is Clay's favorite place to share his work which he displays generously.